 The UNM Health System is committed to meeting the health care needs of our community and state.
 So we’ve attended forums to get community feedback and analyzed data to determine service needs and priorities.

 Many New Mexico communities lack the resources required for proper medical care.
 As of May 2015, more than 800,000 residents in New Mexico are receiving Medicaid coverage, just over 38 percent of the state population.
 With a high population living in poverty (20.8 percent), UNM Health System is committed to expanding access to care.

 Community Health Needs Assessment & Priorities

-In its most recent community health needs assessment, University of New Mexico Hospitals (UNMH) outlined several priorities for Bernalillo County:
+In its 2015 community health needs assessment, University of New Mexico Hospitals (UNMH) outlined several priorities for Bernalillo County:

 - Assuring healthcare coverage for all county residents.

 - Assuring Native American health care obligations are met by UNMH.